gamerslouis/lab-cilium-bgp/README.md

 # Lab Cilium BGP

+Update: Upgrade to Cilium 1.16.4 with new CiliumBGPClusterConfig and helm chart values.

 A simple reproduction of the lab presented [here](https://www.youtube.com/watch?v=AXTKS0WCXjE) to be able to test some complementary things.

 ## Pre-requisites